rishikgoud/stone-paper-scissors-project/README.md

 # stone-paper-scissors game created by T Rishik Goud.
 <br>
-The game completely created from the scratch.
+The game is completely created from the scratch.